Uncial 0176

 Uncial 0176 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament, dated paleographically to the 4th century (or 5th).

 Description

 The codex contains a small part of the Epistle to the Galatians (3:16-25), on one parchment leaf (12 cm by 7 cm).
 It is written in one column per page, 22 lines per page, in a small uncial letters.

-The Greek text of this codex is mixed.
-Aland placed it in Category III.
+The Greek text of this codex is Byzantine, but Aland placed it in Category III.

 Currently it is dated by the INTF to the 4th or 5th century.
 It was examined by Guglielmo Cavallo.

 The codex currently is housed at the Laurentian Library (PSI 251) in Florence.